Seventeen years ago last month, I walked into the CareerBuilder.com headquarters in Reston, VA thinking it'd be another

 This was our last big one as a family before I headed to college.
-I spent coming summer and winter breaks working to save money for the semester ahead.
+I spent the coming summer and winter breaks working to save money for the semester ahead.

 Beyond family influences growing up, I can safely say the music I listened to was paramount to decisions I'd make in my 20s and 30s about how to live my life.

 To give you an indication of where I started, the first cassette tape I ever bought was Iron Maiden's “The Number of the Beast” at around nine or ten.

-I'd been introduced to them by one of my best friends, Greg, who no doubt was influenced by his older brother.
+I'd been introduced to them by one of my best friends, Greg, who was undoubtedly influenced by his older brother.
 And it was either Greg or MTV that also introduced me to Van Halen.